rrajmanna/fund-sort/README.md

 # fund-sort

-A spike sorting pipeline for extracellular neural recordings.
+A fundamental spike sorting pipeline for extracellular neural recordings.

 ## What is spike sorting?